What Does PCIe Mean?

 Unlike PCI cards, a PCI Express card may be installed in any size PCIe slot, as long as the slot is at least as large, if not larger than, the card.
 This means an x1 expansion card can be installed in an x1, x4, x8 or x16 slot.
 The same applies in reverse, meaning you can install an x16 card into an x4 slot, for example, but only if the slot is the type configured with its rear side open.
 In this case, however, the bandwidth would be limited to that of an x4 card.

-While the original PCIe 1.0 had an available bandwidth of just 8GB/sec, doubling the speed with each iteration has raised the bar for PCI Express 5.0 to 128GB/sec over 16 lanes of traffic.
+While the original PCIe 1.0 had a low available bandwidth of just 8GB/sec, doubling the speed with each iteration has raised the bar for PCI Express 5.0 to 128GB/sec over 16 lanes of traffic.
 As the bandwidth increases, so does the potential for crosstalk and discontinuity, making recent innovations in PCB trace materials and lane margining a prerequisite for this rapid evolution.
-The versatility of the PCIe format is another important factor, and the focus on interchangeability has influenced the designers of PCIe test equipment and hardware in equal measure.
-Backwards compatibility between PCIe revisions has remained a hallmark, and slot sizes of 1x through 16x are congruous with any size PCIe card, with the smaller of the two items dictating the bandwidth availability.
+The technical versatility of the PCI Express format is another important factor, and the focus on interchangeability has influenced the designers of PCIe test equipment and hardware in equal measure.
+Backwards compatibility between revisions has remained a hallmark, and slot sizes of 1x through 16x are congruous with any size PCI Express card, with the smaller of the two items dictating the bandwidth availability.

 PCIe and NVMe

-Non-Volatile Memory Express (NVMe) is the solid-state memory protocol developed specifically for use with PCI Express.
+Non-Volatile Memory Express (NVMe) is the solid-state drive (SSD) memory protocol developed specifically for use with PCI Express.
 “Non-volatile” in this context refers to memory that does not require power to retain data.
 NVMe has leveraged the PCIe architectural advantages to obtain read and write speeds more than twice as fast as a 12Gbps SAS interface.
-Instead of utilizing a traditional I/O controller, NVMe leverages a direct connection to the CPU via PCIe.
-In order to test the PCIe/NVMe combination effectively, PCIe test equipment with high-end memory capacity and segmentation features is integral to accurate NVMe traffic decoding.
+Instead of utilizing a traditional I/O controller, NVMe leverages a direct connection to the CPU via PCI Express.
+In order to test the PCIe/NVMe combination effectively, test equipment with high-end memory capacity and segmentation features is integral to accurate NVMe traffic decoding.

 The use of NVMe over Fabrics (NVMe-oF) has introduced additional PCIe test challenges by increasing the range between the NVMe storage device and host, while maintaining a goal of 10µs or less of additional latency introduction.
 Although the NVMe-oF specification is inherently similar to the NVMe base specification, characterizing the transport mechanisms adds additional complexity.
 Utilizing the appropriate PCIe/Ethernet/Fibre Channel Analyzer/Jammer test equipment at both the NVMe Enabled Host and NVMe Device ends of the circuit is a recommended best practice.